qncsn2016/DeepGWC/README.md

 ## Support Data
 The model with combined bases needs support data of wavelets.
 We only upload the support data of dataset Cora and Citeseer in supports/ considering the file sizes.
 The support data is got according to the source code of [GWNN](https://github.com/Eilene/GWNN).
 ## Normal Training
-run train.py with parametes
+run train.py with parameters
 ## Fewer Training Samples
-run percent.py with parametes
+run percent.py with parameters